SiloReed/azure-quickstart-templates/101-vm-centrestack/README.md

 * serverNameSQL
   The base name of the Azure SQL Server instance.
 The actual name will be a lower case unique string.

+* storageAccountsDiagName
+  The base name of the storage account for diagnostics.
+The actual name will be a lower case unique string.

+* storageAccountsDisksName
+  The base name of the storage account for boot disks.
+The actual name will be a lower case unique string.

+* storageAccountsBlobName

 * _artifactsLocation
   Storage account name to receive post-build staging folder upload.
 * _artifactsLocationSasToken